Surfing Panama - A Surfer's Paradise

 Located on a pristine island off the Pacific coast of Panama, you will have wave after wave to just you and your friends.
 Multiple islands surround Morro Negrito, and each one provides its own unique wave.

 From fast hollow point breaks to sand bottom beach breaks, everything is covered.
 Morro Negrito surf camp is a beautiful place for almost anyone to go.
 The surf breaks range from a beginner level to a professional level.

 Oasis Surf Camp Panama

-Oasis is sheltered by coconut palms and other shade trees, on the long sandy beach of Playa Estero.
-This public beach is great for families, beach picnics, and offers the best spot for beginners to practice surf lessons.
+Oasis is sheltered by coconut palms and other shade trees on the long sandy beach of Playa Estero.
+This public beach is great for families and beach picnics and offers beginners the best spot to practice surf lessons.

 "La Punta", which breaks 0.5km offshore, has a sharp lava reef and is as powerful as it is dangerous.

 Bocas Surf School is located in the thriving island town of Boca del Toro.
 The warm waters and numerous surf breaks provide the perfect environment to experience a full range of surfing curriculum.